History of spaceflight: Background

 Description of a space station in Hermann Noordung's The Problem of Space Travel (1929).

+The Challenges of Outer Space (1955) presented by Wernher von Braun.

-At the beginning of the 20th century, there was a burst of scientific investigation into interplanetary travel, inspired by fiction by writers such as Jules Verne (From the Earth to the Moon, Around the Moon) and H.G.
+At the beginning of the 20th century, there was a burst of scientific investigation into interplanetary travel, inspired by authors of science fiction such as Jules Verne (From the Earth to the Moon, Around the Moon) and H.G.
 Wells (The First Men in the Moon, The War of the Worlds).

 The first realistic proposal for spaceflight was "Issledovanie Mirovikh Prostranstv Reaktivnimi Priborami", or "The Exploration of Cosmic Space by Means of Reaction Devices" by Konstantin Tsiolkovsky, published in 1903.

 Spaceflight became an engineering possibility with the work of Robert H. Goddard's publication in 1919 of his paper "A Method of Reaching Extreme Altitudes", where his application of the de Laval nozzle to liquid fuel rockets gave sufficient power for interplanetary travel to become possible.
 This paper was highly influential on Hermann Oberth and Wernher von Braun, later key players in spaceflight.

 In 1929, the Slovene officer Hermann Noordung was the first to imagine a complete space station in his book The Problem of Space Travel.

 The German V-2 rocket, co-designed by Wernher von Braun, became the first man-made object to reach space.

 The first rocket to reach space was the German V-2 rocket MW 18014, on a vertical test flight in June 1944.
 After the war ended, the research and development branch of the (British) Ordinance Office organised Operation Backfire which, in October 1945, assembled enough V-2 missiles and supporting components to enable the launch of three (possibly four, depending on source consulted) of them from a site near Cuxhaven in northern Germany.
 Although these launches were inclined and the rockets did not achieve the altitude necessary to be regarded as sub-orbital spaceflight, the Backfire report remains the most extensive technical documentation of the rocket, including all support procedures, tailored vehicles and fuel composition.

 Subsequently, the British Interplanetary Society proposed an enlarged man-carrying version of the V-2 called Megaroc.
 The plan, written in 1946, envisaged a three-year development programme culminating in the launch of test pilot Eric Brown on a sub-orbital mission in 1949.
 The decision by the Ministry of Supply under Attlee's government to concentrate on nuclear power generation and sub-sonic passenger jet aircraft delayed the UK's space research.

 In 1947, the US sent the first animals in space, fruit flies, although not into orbit, through a V-2 rocket launched from White Sands Missile Range, New Mexico.
 On June 14, 1949, the US launched the first mammal into space, a rhesus macaque monkey named Albert II, on a sub-orbital flight, though Albert II died when the parachute failed.
 On July 22, 1951, the Soviets launched the Soviet space dogs, Dezik and Tsygan, who were the first dogs in space and the first to safely return.